Reply to Paris's Comments on Exactification of Stirling's Approximation for the Logarithm of the Gamma Function

 Frequently, the values of $z$ over which an asymptotic series is convergent and those over which it is divergent are not known.
 So, in these cases it is better to replace the equals sign by the less stringent equivalence symbol on the understanding that we may be dealing with a series that is absolutely or conditionally convergent for some values of $z$.
 As a result, the above statement can be succinctly expressed as

 Such a statement is no longer an equation, but an equivalence statement or equivalence for short.
 Moreover, it can be extended to the binomial series as explained in Ch.\ 4 of Ref.\ \cite{kow09}.
-It should also be noted that the above result is only applicable when the form for the regularised value of the divergent series is identical to the form of the limiting value of the absolutely convergent series.
-Later in Ch.\ 4 of Ref.\ \cite{kow09} the regularisation of the hypergeometric series $_2F_1(a+1,b+1;a+b+2-x;1)$ is discussed, which is found to possess a the regularised value for $\Re\, x>0$ that is different from the limit when the series is convergent for $\Re\, x<0$.
-Hence, in this instance the two forms must be kept separate from each other as in (\ref{fourteen}).
+It should also be noted that the above result is only applicable when the form for the regularized value of the divergent series is identical to the form of the limiting value of the absolutely convergent series.
+Later in Ch.\ 4 of Ref.\ \cite{kow09} the regularization of the hypergeometric series $_2F_1(a+1,b+1;a+b+2-x;1)$ is discussed, which is found to possess a regularized value for $\Re\, x>0$ that is different from the limit when the series is convergent for $\Re\, x<0$.
+Thus, in this instance the two forms must be kept separate from each other as in (\ref{fourteen}).